-The definitions of certain terms used in the employment agreements are summarized below:
+The definitions of certain terms used in Mr. Migliarese's employment agreement are summarized below:

 "Cause" generally means fraudulent or similar acts intended to enrich the executive personally to the detriment or at the expense of the Company; willful and continued failure to perform the duties or obligations reasonably assigned to the executive; a material breach of the confidentiality or non-competition provisions of the employment agreement; and conviction of a felony.